 Register your class for a free live lesson to explore the geography and ecosystems of southern Kenya and northern Tanzania.
-For secondary school students.
+For primary students.

 Through our Conservation Solutions Live Lesson, students will discover the interdependence of natural systems and recognise the consequences that occur when connections are altered or damaged by humans.
 Students will learn about human-wildlife conflict in the region and address discover how WWF’s Land for Life project is providing real-world conservation solutions in this landscape.

 - Venue: Virtually; using Zoom or Microsoft Teams

 - Cost: FREE

 Book a live lesson